 - The membership directory will be attached to the web site but available only to current members.
 A password will be e-mailed to each member.
 In order to be in the directory, membership dues must be paid by March first of the current year.
-A paper copy of the directory will be provided to each board member and to members without e-mail.
 The membership directory is not to be used as a mailing list.
 Membership information shall not be sold or traded.
 The member’s information shall only be used for the business of the Guild.
 Members may request to have their information remain private.

 - The Program Chair(s) shall determine workshop fees and obtain Board approval of the fees.

 - Pre-registration for workshops is required.